nanjekyejoannah/micropython/docs/develop/gettingstarted.rst

    $ make html

 Open ``docs/build/html/index.html`` in your browser to view the docs locally.
-Refer to the documentation on `importing your documentation to Read the Docs
+Refer to the documentation on `importing your documentation to use Read the Docs
 <https://docs.readthedocs.io/en/stable/intro/import-guide.html>`_.

 Run the tests